Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Introduction

-By the penalty functional method, the existence of nontrivial Lagrange multipliers for solutions to the problem ({\bf P}) was proved in \cite{FF} under some constrained qualification described by the limit property of the variation sets on suitable approximate optimal solutions (see Remark \ref{remark 2.6} for more details).
-The constrained qualification in \cite{FF} is closely related to the concept of finite codimensionality, which originally comes from linear functional analysis, and is used in \cite{FF1987, ly, LY,2,LLZ} to prove the Pontryagin maximum principle for infinite-dimensional optimal control problems with state constraints.
+\item By the penalty function method, the existence of nontrivial Lagrange multipliers for solutions to the problem {\bf (P)} was proved in \cite{FF} under a constraint qualification described in terms of some property of variation sets on a sequence of approximate optimal solutions (see \cite[Corollary 6.4.5, Page 267]{FF} or Condition ${\bf (H_4)}$ in Remark \ref{propsition 2.1} of this paper). \end{itemize}

-In this paper, we shall use some finite codimensionality condition to establish an enhanced first order necessary condition for the problem ({\bf P}) and provide a unified framework to discuss the first order necessary conditions for optimal control problems with state constraints.
-Compared with the condition in \cite{FF}, the condition in this paper is only related to the solutions to the original optimization problem rather than a sequence of solutions to the approximation problems.
-We only assume that $V$ is a complete metric space in the problem ({\bf P}), which is different from the setting of usual nonlinear optimization problems defined on a topological vector space.
-Consequently, the abstract results for the problem ({\bf P}) can be applied to optimal control problems in which the control regions do not have any linear structure.

-In order to verify the finite codimensionality condition for concrete optimization problems, some equivalent characterizations for that condition should be established.
-In \cite{LLZ}, the desired finite codimensionality condition was reformulated to a new notion of controllability, i.e., finite codimensional controllability.
-Also, for some deterministic control problems, by using a duality argument, the corresponding finite codimensional controllability was reduced to some observability estimates for the related adjoint systems.
-In this paper, we shall study the finite codimensionality condition in a more general setting.
-As applications, three types of optimal control problems, i.e., a deterministic evolution equation with end point constraint (see Subsection 2.3), an elliptic control system with pointwise state constraint and a stochastic control system with endpoint constraint (see Section \ref{sec-4}) are studied.

-It should be mentioned that, in some cases, the finite codimensionality condition is stronger than the condition that $\mathcal{Z}(\bar u)$ (defined in (\ref{c(bar u)})) has a nonempty relative interior.
-For the special cases that $\mathcal{D}(f_0)=\mathcal{D}(f)= V$ and $E=\{0\}$, the closed range condition can also be characterized similarly by some {\it a priori} estimates.
-The main advantage of our finite codimensionality condition is that it can be easily verified for many infinite-dimensional optimization problems (See Sections \ref{sec-4} and \ref{sec-5} for details).